What Are Automated Roof Assessments? A Simple Guide

 An AI roof inspection is a modern, data-driven method for assessing the health of your roof.
 Instead of relying on a quick visual check from the ground or a subjective walk-through, this approach uses advanced technology to create a complete and unbiased picture of your roof’s condition.
 It combines high-resolution aerial imagery with powerful software to give you clear, factual information.
 This process helps you understand exactly what’s going on up there, so you can make confident decisions about repairs or replacement without the sales pressure.
 It’s about replacing guesswork with certainty, giving you the facts you need to protect your home.

-The Technology: How Drones and AI Work Together
+How Drones and AI Work Together

 At its core, an AI inspection pairs two powerful technologies: drones and artificial intelligence.
 First, a specialized drone flies over your home to capture hundreds of high-resolution photos of your entire roof surface.
 This creates a detailed digital map that is far more comprehensive than what the human eye can see from a ladder.
 Next, that imagery is analyzed by computer vision software trained to recognize specific types of roof damage.
 The AI automatically detects and flags issues like hail impacts, cracked or wind-lifted shingles, and other signs of wear.
 This combination delivers an objective, consistent assessment based on data, not just opinion.